MPAS-Dev/compass/latest/_sources/tutorials/dev_add_test_group.rst.txt

 ---------------

-To begin with, you will need to check out the compass repo and create  a new branch from ``master`` for developing the new test group.
+To begin with, you will need to check out the compass repo and create  a new branch from ``main`` for developing the new test group.
 For this purpose, we will stick with the simpler approach in :ref:`dev_compass_repo` here, but feel free to use the ``worktree`` approach instead if you are comfortable with it.